Australia Market rises on upbeat offshore lead

-The bottom performing stocks in S&P/ASX200 index were ST BARBARA and ADBRI, down 21.6% and 4.5% respectively.
+The bottom performing stocks in S&P/ASX200 index were MEGAPORT and ST BARBARA, down 19% and 4.7% respectively.

-Financials led the gains, with the country's "big four" banks advancing between 1% and 2.4%.
+Financials led the gains, with the country's "big four" banks advancing in the range of 0.7% to 1.4%.
+The healthcare stocks were up, with index major CSL advancing nearly 0.5%.

-Tech stocks tracked their Nasdaq peers higher.
-Xero and ASX-listed shares of Block Inc climbed 6.1% and 10.8%, respectively.

 Powered by Capital Market - Live News